trimble-oss/website-modus.trimble.com/content/components/web/alerts/_index.md

   </tbody>
 </table>

-**Don’t use when**
+#### Don't use when

 - Providing a user with a message related to a page-level or out-of-view event, like completion of a report generation.
 Instead, use a [Toast](/components/web/toasts/).
 - Providing a user with a system-level message, like a network outage or browser incompatibility.
-Instead, use a [Modal](/components/web/modals/)
+Instead, use a [Modal](/components/web/modals/).
 - Attaching an error message to an input.

 {{< whats-changed-table >}}